-This is the start of the Croda da Lago circuit.
+This is the start of the Croda da Lago circuit trail.
 You can hike clockwise or counter-clockwise around Croda da Lago.
 We chose to hike clockwise, which is the more popular direction.

 Follow the left path, trail 434, to Rifugio Croda da Lago/G. Palmieri.
 The right trail leads to Val Formin, where you’ll descend in a few hours.

 More steep than before, the trail continues uphill, crossing a scree slope, and then zigzags up the forest.